furmandj/investment_portfolio/README.md

 Am I worried about these assumptions?
 Not really.
 Compared to the assumptions that the user must input to the model, such as the rate of return in the stock market or how much it will cost to maintain a house, I suspect that the implications of the preceding assumptions are rather small.
 Furthermore, I am quite confident that adding these assumptions into the model is better than the alternative assumption, which is that housing prices continue to grow at the average rate that they have grown over the past 60 years or whatever.

-There is one other assumption, but I believe this one is quite solid: Rent increase is proportional the increase in property value.
+There is one other assumption, but I believe this one is quite solid: Rent increase is proportional to the increase in property value.

 # How complex is the model?
 Does it model everything?